surifirstpin/biplus_documentation/docs/README.md

 # dialects

-Connect to number of data sources. it doesn't matters what type of data you want to explore or where it stays,connects to hundereds of data sources with Bi+.
+Connect to number of data sources. it doesn't matters what type of data you want to explore or where it stays, you can connects to hundreds of data sources with Bi+.
 More sources are yet to be added.

-Connect to what matters to you.it doesn't matter what type of data you want or where it lives, connect to hundreds of data sources with Power BI.
-More sources added monthly.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMzUyMDA1MjFdfQ==
+eyJoaXN0b3J5IjpbMTY5Nzg1NTY2N119
 -->